HOW DOES AN MIT NERD WITH A BACKGROUND IN RESEARCH END UP MAKING PRODUCTS?

-I grew up just like everyone else.
-Played sports with friends, stayed late after school playing chess with friends, summers at science camps and had an almost compulsive need to take everything in sight apart.
-Pretty normal in my opinion.
-I only realized that was not the case after I took apart my friend's front door handle and his mom got home.
+Be different — be you.
+Growing up, I felt like I was like everyone else: sports with friends, staying late after school playing chess, summers at science camp, and an almost compulsive need to take everything in sight apart.
+Well, I realized I was different the time I took apart my friend's front door handle and his mom forced me to put it back together before I went home.

-At MIT I couldn't get enough of my MechE lab classes.
-Robotics projects were always fun but I always spent a little more time making sure my robot would be durable and not-ugly than some of the other engineers.
+At MIT, I couldn't get enough of my MechE lab classes.
+Robotics projects were always fun, and I always found myself spending a little extra time ensuring my robot would be durable and aesthetic.

-The next summer I interned at Apple, a bit larger of a company.
-I developed a concept for a diagnostic machine for iPhones and iPads.
-I also spent two weeks in Shanghai setting up an assembly line.
-I learned the value of diligent vendor liaison and the importance of communication between multi-disciplinary teams and team members.
+Learning about design at scale.
+The next summer, I interned at Apple— what some might call a slightly larger company.
+I developed a concept for a diagnostic machine for iPhones and iPads and aided the setting up of an assembly line in Shanghai.
+I learned the value of diligent vendor liaison and the importance of communication within and between multi-disciplinary, multinational teams.

-After graduation, I wanted to get back to developing new, innovative products.
-I started at RKS Design.
-I soaked up everything I could as fast as I could.
-In just a few years, worked in dozens of industries on countless products, , am listed on several patents and have managed multiple project through to manufacturing.
-What made me a great fit was the ability to be open-minded and creative in the development phases while having the foresight to make sure every concept I entertain can be cost-effectively manufactured.
+A record of professional achievement.
+After graduation, I wanted to get back to developing new, ground-breaking products and jumped at the opportunity to join a top product design firm, RKS Design.
+During my five years there, I soaked up as much knowledge, experience and skill as I could.
+I worked on countless products in dozens of industries, was listed on several patents, and have managed multiple projects through to manufacturing.
+What made me a great fit was the ability to stay open-minded and creative in the development phases while having the foresight to make sure every concept I proposed could be manufactured cost-effectively.